LeNPaul/physics-in-motion/README.md

 # Physics in Motion Development

-This is a repo for developing the Physics in Motion full stack web application.
+This is a repository for developing the Physics in Motion full stack web application.

 ## Installation

 1. Download the repository
 2. Install npm modules: `npm install`
 3. Install bower dependencies `bower install`